stuartfong1/NFT-Buddy/README.md

 Once downloaded, navigate to the folder in your terminal, and run the command "ipfs daemon".

+## Run the program
+Open the project in Eclipse, and click on the green "run" button on the top of the screen.
+After that the program should be up and running!

 ![Main page](https://i.imgur.com/Bu2Oaz1.png)

 ## Token Creation